While this page tries to be relatively accessible and provides several examples, it's

 Your best bet would be to start there, and then reference this page for the complete details.

 Unfortunately there isn't yet a GUI for creating custom banks.
 This will come in the

-In the alpha preview of Reaticulate, there is no GUI for creating custom banks.
-It'll come, but for now, you'll need to understand the nitty gritty on this page.
+next major release of Reaticulate, but for now, you'll need to understand the nitty

 Reaticulate directly manages REAPER's assigned global Reabank file, which it dynamically assembles from both the distributed factory banks and your own custom banks.
 Relative to REAPER's resource directory (which you can find by invoking the REAPER action "Show REAPER Resource path"), these files are: